By Anne Fonda

 R-454B is a blend of R-32, a hydrofluorocarbon (HFC), and R-1234yf a hydrofluoroolefin (HFO).
 R-454B has a lower GWP than previous refrigerants.

 R-22 is a chemical cooling compound used in older air conditioners and heat pumps.
-It is currently being phased out of production and use due to its harmful impact on the ozone layer when released into the air.
+It is currently being phased out of production and use due to its harmful environmental impact.

 Dealers can answer questions, help you find the right products for your home, and repair your system.